rdfostrich/article-jws2018-ostrich/content/storage.md

 ### Metadata
 {:#metadata}

-In order to allow querying algorithms to detect the total number of versions across all delta chains, we must store metadata regarding the delta chain version ranges.
+Querying algorithms have to be able to detect the total number of versions across all delta chains.
+Therefore,
+we must store metadata regarding the delta chain version ranges.
-Assuming numerical version identifiers, a mapping can be maintained from version ID to delta chain.
+Assuming that version identifiers are numerical, a mapping can be maintained from version ID to delta chain.
-Additionally, a total version counter must be maintained for cases when the last version must be identified.
+Additionally, a counter of the total number of versions must be maintained for when the last version must be identified.